simulot/immich-go/readme.md

    ```

 ### Building from Source
-In the case of missing a pre-built binaries, you can build immich-go from source.
+If pre-built binaries are not available, you can build Immich-Go from source.

 #### Prerequisites
 - Go 1.23 or higher